Accounting & Finance

 Consumers are most at ease searching for and engaging services online.

-A couple of trends have appeared in the last couple of years, especially since the onset of the global pandemic, covid-19.
+A couple of trends have appeared in the last couple of years, especially since the onset of the global pandemic covid-19.
 Let’s dig into these changes that we should all be aware of, starting with the most obvious.

 Non-Bank Lenders

-One major trend the nation has seen is an increase in lenders that are not actual banks.
+One major trend the nation has seen is an increase in lenders that are not banks.
 Non-bank lenders offer loans through their websites and online platforms.

 For example, an MLD mortgage is one such company that has enjoyed the move away from banking to mortgages.
 Unlike traditional loans from a bank, non-banks can offer more competitive rates because they have less overhead.